gbmhunter/blog/content/electronics/components/oscillators/_index.md

 MEMS oscillators are built using small mechanical structures (less than 0.1mm in any dimension) that vibrate at set frequencies when electrostatic forces are applied.
 This mechanical vibratory part of a MEMS oscillator is called the MEMS resonator.
 This is etched into a silicon die, and surrounding electronics contain both the driving, measuring, and compensation circuitry.

 They use less power than a crystal-based oscillator, making them suitable for battery-powered devices.
 They are manufactured using standard IC manufacturing processes, so they are also more durable.
+They typically have better frequency stability over their operating temperature range, with common values being 10ppm at room temperature and 100pm over their entire operating temperature range.

+**MEMS oscillators do not like ultrasonic cleaning baths**.
+Ultrasonic baths may permanently damage the oscillator or cause long term reliability issues[^sit1533-mems-oscillator-datasheet].

 ### Packaging